 Gartner’s research also stressed the importance of making even the most basic information and calls to action easily accessible.
 In fact, “Only 45% of B2B sites include features like ‘find a distributor’ and 1/5 do not include a contact option in the navigation.”
 If your website is not guiding users towards action, it is not serving your business correctly and likely causing you to miss out on numerous new business opportunities.

 For TrackVia, we placed case studies and customer stories throughout the website – showing the amazing results their services created and pointing them toward action.
 When all of their competitors were focused on technology features, TrackVia now stands apart by showcasing results and outcomes.
 We added a Pardot integration, over 25 downloadable resources, inbound marketing tools, video testimonials, and industry-specific landing pages, on top of a stellar redesign.
-The result was a conversion-focused website that encouraged B2B users to take action.
+The result was a conversion-focused website that encouraged B2B users to act.

 Sites that convert B2B users require specialized strategies that are very different from their B2C counterparts.
 Many business-to-business websites fall flat when it comes to providing the right tools for users.
 According to Gartner,